Allie-Ang/regex/gist-regexTutorial.md

 > Capturing groups are a way to treat multiple characters as a single unit.
 They are created by placing the characters to be grouped inside a set of parentheses.
 For example, the regular expression (dog) creates a single group containing the letters "d" "o" and "g" .

-    Match a single character present in the list below. matches a single character in the list "' (case sensitive)
+    Match a single character present in the list below.
+    Matches a single character in the list "' (case sensitive)

 `(["'])`((?:(?=(?:\\)_)\\.|.)_?)\1